 3. Minties FreshBites Soft and Chewy Dental Treats

-These soft, chewy treats combine a blend of flours and herbal ingredients for a pliable texture that many dogs enjoy.
-They're a good fit for pets needing portion control or frequent rewards, and the herbal blend helps freshen breath.
+These soft, chewy treats feature a blend of flours and herbal ingredients, creating a pliable texture that many dogs enjoy.
+They're a good option for pets needing portion control or frequent rewards, and the herbal blend helps freshen breath.
 The treats are gentle on sensitive stomachs and practical for daily use.

 What We Like: